10:31am PT by Austin Siegemund-Broka

 The alleged harassment didn’t stop when she secured two restraining orders against him, her complaint continues.
 A few days after a court granted a temporary restraining order in August, he allegedly launched a website that "featured pictures of Ms. Montanari, interposed with pictures of naked female genitalia that did not belong to Ms. Montanari" and that advertised her as a prostitute.
 He didn't remove the website following a civil harassment restraining order in September, the complaint states.

 She's suing for civil harassment, libel and slander, infliction of emotional distress, stalking and negligence.
 The alleged harassment has "caused considerable harm to Ms. Montanari's acting career," she says.
 "Her relationship with her talent agent has been irreparably harmed.
 Additionally, the frequency of auditions and acting opportunities has diminished significantly."
-The harassment has even worsened her multiple sclerosis, she claims.

 Barren tells The Hollywood Reporter, "the only comment I’ll provide is the lawsuit is frivolous and a countersuit will be filed."
 He adds that the allegations are "all bullshit."